 Ref Category Activity Number of Days Commentary 1.
 Compliance Contract Management 40 Data analytics to test governance and internal controls in place over Contract Management arrangements with third parties to assess compliance with procurement rules.
 2. Compliance Corporate Fraud Enquiries 155 Respond to whistleblowing notifications.
-3. Data Match National Fraud Initiative 100 Co-ordinate the NFI exercise across Council services, review and investigate data matches, and periodically produce reports on the outcomes.
-4. Data Match Social Housing 30 Data analytics on Social Housing, enquiries and investigations.
-5. Data Match Council Tax 15 Data analytics on Council Tax, enquiries and investigations.
+3. Data Match National Fraud Initiative 70 Co-ordinate the NFI exercise across Council services, finalise review and investigate remaining data matches from 2022/23 exercise, coordinate and finalise provision of data for 2024/25 exercise.
+4. Compliance Social Housing 30 Social Housing enquiries and investigations.
+5. Compliance Council Tax 15 Council Tax enquiries and investigations.
 6. Other Corporate Fraud Policy Framework 15 Support the Integrity Group with monitoring of policies and procedures review, update and communication.
-Assist with the self- assessment of compliance against the CIPFA code on Managing the Risk of Fraud and Corruption.
-7. Other Fraud Risk Assessments 30 Support operational Service Managers to assess fraud risks and put in place appropriate controls within processes and practices.
-8. Other Fraud Awareness Training 15 Develop and deliver fraud awareness training modules (face-to-face, virtual or via e-learning) to Management and Staff.
-9. Other Integrity and SOC Groups 6 Attend and provide support to the Council's Integrity Group and the Serious and Organised Crime Group.
-Corporate Fraud Total 406
+Assist with the self-assessment of compliance against the CIPFA code on Managing the Risk of Fraud and Corruption.
+7. Other Fraud Risk Assessments 60 Develop a risk assessment process and support operational Service Managers to assess fraud risks and develop improved mitigating controls in preparation for the implementation of government guidance on the implementation of UK government guidance on the Crime of Failure to Prevent Fraud.
+8. Other Fraud Awareness Training 15 Develop and deliver fraud awareness training modules (face-to-face, virtual or via e-learning) to Management and Staff as required.
+9. Other Integrity Groups 6 Attend and provide support to the Council's Integrity Group.
+Corpora Corporate Fraud Total 406